 Other K-1 information

-The Schedule K-1 form may report information other than your share of income (or loss).
+The K-1 may also report information other than your share of income (or loss).
 Box 9, for example, shows the amount of depletion, depreciation and amortization deductions allocated to you.
-Schedule K-1 may also show tax credits in box 13, or the information you will need to calculate the domestic production activities income deduction you can take as an income adjustment on your 1040.
+Schedule K-1 may also show tax credits in box 13, or the information you will need to calculate the qualified business income deduction you can take as an income adjustment on your personal tax return.